gilnam74/vex-sneppet/VEX-for-artists.md

 [![](https://live.staticflickr.com/65535/50092934847_f1f88d09d5_o.png)](https://live.staticflickr.com/65535/50092934847_f1f88d09d5_o.png)

-The high-level solution overview: first we will create a certain number of points between points `A` and `B`, then we will move each point down on its own value to shape the parabola curve, and finally we will connect points with polygons to create geometry.
+The high-level solution overview: first we will create a certain number of points between points `A` and `B`, then we will move each new point down on its own value to shape the parabola curve, and finally we will connect points with polygons to create geometry.

 Prepare the scene: create a line SOP in geometry context, orient it along with X-axis, set the number of points to 0, and create Attribute Wrangle in detail mode after.
 We will have our points A and B with indexes 0 and 1 correspondingly.

 #### Creating inbetween points
-First, let`s store our source anchor point position values in variables and define the number of points we will create between `A` and `B` with a UI slider:
+First, let's store our source anchor point position values in variables and define the number of points we will create between `A` and `B` with a UI slider:

 ```C
 vector anchor_a = point(0, "P", 0);